 As for a suitcase, it definitely looks elegant, spacious and allows you to pack more stuff; however, it is bulky when pulling it oversteps, staircase, buses, and among crowds, it will hinder you in your movements.

-Either Backpack or Suitcase, it is always a personal choice, and if in doubt about what to use for travelling, you can make up your mind by taking a look at this list of tips, with pros and cons of using a backpack or suitcase.
+Either Backpack or Suitcase, it is always a personal choice, and if in doubt about what to use for travelling, you can make up your mind by looking at this list of tips, with pros and cons of using a backpack or suitcase.

 Backpack or Suitcase?
 Pros and Cons of each